Conjugacies of model sets: Model sets

 We are interested in windows $W$ that are compact and the closure of their interiors.
 In this case, the projection set $\m_\xi(W)$ is repetitive if the parameter $\xi$ is such that $\pi^\perp(\Gamma + \xi) \cap \partial W$ is empty.
 We call such parameters {\em non-singular\/} and denote the set of non-singular parameters by $NS$.

 \begin{dfn} A {\em model set\/} (with window $W$) is an element in the hull of a projection set $\m_\xi(W)$ whose parameter is non-singular.
 We always assume that $W$ is compact and the closure of its interior.
-We call the model set {\em polyhedral\/} if $H$ is the product of $\R^n$ with a finite group and the window is a finite disjoint union of polyhedra. \end{dfn} Model sets are repetitive Meyer sets.
+We call the model set {\em polyhedral\/} if $H = \R^n$ and the window is a finite disjoint union of polyhedra. \end{dfn} Model sets are repetitive Meyer sets.
 It is well-known that MLD maps send model sets to model sets, and send Meyer sets to Meyer sets.

 \begin{remarks} Our use of the term {\em model set\/} is slightly different than that of some other authors.
 First, a model set in our sense need not to be a projection set with closed window, but might be what elsewhere is called an {\em inter-model set\/}, containing some but not all points $x^\|$ for which $x^\perp$ lies on the boundary of $W$.
 Second, the requirement that the parameter be non-singular automatically makes our model sets repetitive.
-So model sets in our sense might elsewhere be called repetitive inter-model sets (or complete Meyer sets).
-We should also mention that the window being the closure of its interior is not required by all authors.
+We also note that the window being the closure of its interior is not required by all authors.
 For instance \cite{BaakeGrimm13} demand only that the window be relatively compact and have non-empty interior. \end{remarks}